ppbrown/fluxcd-public-demo/README.md

 ## 2. Use the CLI to get the flux service up and running

 Technically, there are [fancier IaC ways to do this](https://registry.terraform.io/providers/fluxcd/flux/latest).
-But the EasyMode(tm) method is to just use
+But the EasyMode(tm) method is to just use the following:

-    flux install
+    flux install   # Sets up the flux controllers in your cluster

     flux create source git ppbrown-demo \
      --url=https://github.com/ppbrown/fluxcd-public-demo \